IOxCyber/PyberSec/BasicConcepts/Basics&Theory.md

 > None (absance of value) like Null in other language.

-## Iterables:
+## Iterables & Iterator:
+1. Iterable:
-- An `Object/collection of items that can be iterable over. eg. list, dict, set, tuple, strings.`
+- any `object capable of returning its elements one at a time` eg. `list, dict, set, tuple, strings.`
+- objects that can be looped over using a for loop.

+2. Iterator
+- an object that allows you to iterate over collections of data, such as lists, tuples, dictionaries, and sets.
+- iterator is an object which implements the iterator protocol, which consist of the methods __iter__() and __next__() .

 # Tips to Learn:
 First cover (Terms > Datatypes > Actions > Best Practice)